-1.04.01.02 Terms (April 25, 2018)
+1.04.01.02 Terms (August 17, 2019)

-- The standard commitment term is 4 months. - A 12-month commitment term will be issued for construction-to-permanent loans except for manufactured homes, which will receive a 4-month commitment term regardless of the construction status.
+- The standard commitment term is 4 months. - A 12-month commitment term will be issued for construction-to-permanent loans.

 1.04.01.03 Extensions (March 1, 2017)

 Extensions to commitments/certificates are not allowed.
 If the mortgage loan does not close within the term of the commitment/certificate, a new application for mortgage insurance will be required.
 All current underwriting requirements and pricing in effect at the time of new application will apply.